Beijing Bus: History

 Public bus service in Beijing dates to 1921 when the Beiyang Government established a trolley company in the city.
 Tram service began in the city in 1924.
 The first bus route in Beijing was launched in 1925 when the Beiping Bus Preparatory Committee acquired 30 buses for the city.
 In 1947, the Beiping Municipal Bus Company was established with 133 buses, but the company shut down in August 1949 during the Chinese Civil War with 79 broken down buses and only five working buses.

 In January 1949, after the capture of Beiping by the People's Liberation Army in the Beiping-Tianjin Campaign, there were only 103 trams and 61 buses in the city, which delivered 28.85 million trips that year.
 From November 1949 to March 1950, 88 U.S.-made Dodge T234 buses were shipped from Shanghai and became the mainstay of the Beijing bus fleet.
 Due to fuel shortages caused by a US-imposed trade embargo, the buses were converted to burn wood.

 In the early 1950s, the bus fleet expanded with imports from Eastern Europe, including 76 Ikarus Bus from Hungary.
-Among the most advanced vehicles were Škoda buses from Czechoslavakia, which could carry 50 passengers and reach a speed of 60 km/h.
+Among the most advanced vehicles were Škoda buses from Czechoslovakia, which could carry 50 passengers and reach a speed of 60 km/h.
 A total of 52 Škoda-built trolleybuses were acquired, all being of that maker's 8Tr model.

 The first domestic made buses entered service in 1956.
 They were trucks made in Changchun with wooden carriages added by the Beijing Passenger Vehicle Factory.
 Later, the BK640 bus used metal carriages modeled upon Skoda buses.
 Domestic buses gradually replaced imports.

 By 1956, there were 27 bus and tram bus routes, totaling 357 km in length which delivered 235 million trips.
 In 1958, the first long-distance bus company was established in the city with 114 vehicles, 54 routes and 9.69 million rides delivered.
 From 1956 to 1966, trolleybuses gradually replaced trams in the city and the number of bus lines grew from 27 to 56 and the length routes reached 157 km.
 During the Great Leap Forward, due to diesel shortages caused by the cut-off of Soviet oil exports to China, 130 Beijing buses were converted to burn natural gas in 1960.
 The buses, which carried fuel in an inflated bag on the roof, were converted back to burning diesel in 1964, after the discovery of oil in Daqing eased the energy shortage.

 In the 1960s to 1970s, trolleybus buses were among the most important means of surface public transportation in the city and their routes expanded beyond the old city to the inner suburbs.
 Trolleybus expansion ceased in the 1980s with the growth in use of buses with internal combustion engines.